What do you want to do ?

 If you’re summonsing a corporation, you need to send the summons to its registered address.

-Buy an ASIC Current Company Extract to fill out the form correctly.
+You will need to buy an ASIC Company Extract to fill out the form correctly.

-On the Summons to appear form, write down the name and address of the company that appears on their ASIC extract.
+On the form, write down the name and address of the company that appears on their ASIC Company Extract.

-When sending the summons to the corporation, you can direct it to a contact person you want it delivered to.
+When sending the summons to the corporation, you should direct it to the contact person you want it delivered to.
+If you don't know the contact person, you can address it to 'The Proper Officer'.
 For example:

 This Company Pty Ltd